Skin Tag Removal vs Wart Removal: Which Is Right for You?

 Understanding the Difference Between Skin Tags, Warts, and Moles

 Warts, on the other hand, are caused by the human papillomavirus (HPV) and appear as rough, raised bumps on the skin.
 They can grow on any part of the body, including hands and feet.
 While generally harmless, some strains of HPV associated with warts might increase the risk of developing skin cancer, particularly if the warts are persistent or located in genital areas.
+Choosing the right treatment—wart remover vs skin tag remover—is important, as using the wrong product may cause unnecessary irritation or damage to healthy skin.

 - Skin tags typically form within skin folds.